Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

   - There are 6 post with short content  displayed on the home page
   - When users are adding more posts a new page will be available by pressing the Next button at the bottom of the page.
+  - Confirm to users with a message that the post is waiting approval from the admin.

      [Blog Cards - photo ](screenshot/blog_cards.PNG)